 In partnership with our community, United Way utilizes a cohesive strategy to address the needs of children, families, and individuals with limited financial resources in Dutchess and Orange Counties.
-This RFP aims to establish a foundation for financial stability of our neighbors and may involve pilot initiatives that will be expanded with future funding.
-UWDOR is seeking to support partners who share our commitment to the following:
+This RFP aims to establish a foundation for financial stability of our neighbors and

-- A commitment to community-level outcomes focused on demographics and geographic locations with the greatest need - A commitment to cross-agency and cross-community collaboration in developing effective strategies; and - A commitment to strategies that demonstrate success using evidence-based or evidenceinformed models.
+- A commitment to community-level outcomes focused on demographics and geographic locations with the greatest need; - A commitment to cross-agency and cross-community collaboration in developing effective strategies; and - A commitment to strategies that demonstrate success using evidence-based or evidence-informed models.